-As part of music development in Key Stage 2 we will be introducing weekly whole class violin lessons.
+As part of music development in Key Stage 2 we introduced weekly whole class violin lessons.
 This exciting new and rolling initiative will be part of the curriculum and free of charge to our families.
 As a learning community we are always looking for new ways to enrich children’s experiences at St Peter’s.
 We hope we can sow the seeds of a love of music through instrument playing for all children.

 What will happen?
 Children will be issued with individual violins to take home for practice and bring to school for the lessons.
 Parents will be asked to sign specific home/school agreements.